SoftUni-Internal/interactive-content/EN/05-Remote-Databases/02-Firebase.md

 [image assetsSrc="Remote-Databases(3).png" /]

-Type in a project name for example "TestApp" and click **Continue**.
+Type in a project name for example "TestApp" and click "Continue".

 [image assetsSrc="Remote-Databases(4).png" /]